SciDataContainer/SciDataContainer/README.md

 ## File Formats

 The container class can handle virtually any file format.
 However, in order to store and read a file format, it needs to know how to convert the respective Python object into a bytes stream and vice versa.
 File formats are identified by their file extension.
-The following file extentions are currently suppuorted by `scidatacontainer` out of the box:
+The following file extentions are currently supported by `scidatacontainer` out of the box:

 | Extension | File format | Python object | Required modules |
 | --- | --- | --- | --- |